Tikii0617/-Bacteria-Battle/README.md

 ### Ending the Game:
 - When the timer ends, the software calculates which side has more Euglena.
-- Points are awarded based on the difference in bacteria count between the two sides.
+- Points are awarded based on the difference in Euglena count between the two sides.

 ## Scoring System
 - Points are awarded for the number of Euglena moved to the player’s side.